 Step 4: Notification

 Applicants will be notified by e-mail of the Admission Committee decision regarding admittance to the program.
-Decisions are sent approximately two weeks after the interview.
+Candidates who are offered admission will be invited to a mandatory orientation meeting.